-5. NETFORM GRAPHS
+7. NETFORM GRAPHS

 Every LP model can be represented by an A-C graph because activities and constraints are logically paired by the technology coefficients.
 When the underlying real world problem has a network representation, there is only one arc entering and leaving each activity node.
-Thus, the activity nodes can be dropped without losing the uniqueness of the representation.
-Glover [1987] has studied such problems extensively and has developed modeling approaches for a broad variety of applications as well as a coherent set of graphical conventions.
-Figure 6 illustrates these conventions for a network representing a modified version of the Farmer's problem in which the Labor and Floor constraints are disconnected (omitted from the problem) to obtain a network subproblem of the original problem.
+Thus, the activity nodes can be dropped without losing the uniqueness of the Glover [1987] has studied such problems extensively representation. developed modeling approaches for a broad variety of and has applications as well as a coherent set of graphical conventions (see also Glover et al [1978] and Klingman et al [1989]).
+Figure 8 illustrates these conventions for a network representing a modified version of the Farmer's problem in which the labor and floor constraints are disconnected to obtain a network subproblem of the original problem (i.e. the Hg and Ra activities are modified so that they have only single inputs).

 In the Netform representation, activities are denoted by arcs while constraints are denoted by circles as before.
 The activities have associated upper and lower bounds (enclosed in parentheses), costs, and both head and tail multipliers.
 Unit values for multipliers and lower and upper bounds of (0,00) on activity values are not shown explicitly.
 Networks with integer-valued activities (indicated by a # sign on the arc) are admissible.
-Omitting the non-network elements, Figure 6 is obtained simply from Figure 5.
+Omitting the non-network elements, Figure 8 is obtained simply from Figure 7.
 Multipliers at the heads of activities in the Netform representation correspond to activity output coefficients in the Resource/Activity diagram, while those at the tails correspond to activity input coefficients.
 Exogenous supplies and demands are shown as "dangling" arcs since they can be thought of as constant activities.

 Experience with the Netform approach to modeling has been very positive, (Glover [1987]), confirming the value of graphical representations in the modeling process.
-A surprisingly large number of important integer and non-integer problems can be represented as networks.
-Many problems involving a time element, such as inventory and cash management applications, have a quite simple network representation.
-The rules for converting a Netform graph to an algebraic statement are straightforward being practically identical to those for an A-C diagram.
+A surprisingly large number of important integer and non-integer problems can be represented as Many problems involving a time element, such as inventory networks. applications, have a quite simple network management and cash The rules for converting a Netform graph to an representation. algebraic statement are straightforward being practically identical to those for an A-C diagram.
 In practical applications, side conditions, which do not adhere to the network restriction, may be present.
 These can be handled either by adopting the A-C representation for a part of the network, or by adding constraints/activities by hand to the algebraic statement of the network (see Glover [1987] for details).

 Network diagrams which attempt to represent every activity and node are impractical for problems of even small to moderate size.
 Often, it is sufficient to develop a typical pattern of connections using a small number of graphical elements as an aid to writing down the equations in the problem statement.
-Figure 7 shows how the use of symbol names and set notation can simplify a Netform diagram and provide an excellent format for a computer interface.
+Figure 9 shows how the use of symbol names and set notation can simplify a Netform diagram and provide an excellent format for a computer interface.

-6. STRUCTURED MODELING
+8. STRUCTURED MODELING